Skip to main content

 Business

-Many Austrian firms have operations in Australia, including: Andritz (processing machinery); Frequentis (communication and information systems); Fronius (solar energy); Kapsch TrafficCom (traffic management); OMV (gas and oil exploration); Plasser & Theurer (railway sector); Rhomberg (railway sector); Strabag (road & tunneling); Vamed (hospital management and operations); and Voestalpine (high performance metals).
-Under an ADF contract, Austria's Rheinmetall subsidiary is supplying a major order of military vehicles.
+Many Austrian firms have operations in Australia, including: Andritz (hydropower, processing machinery); Frequentis (communication and information systems); Fronius (solar energy); Kapsch TrafficCom (traffic management); OMV (gas and oil exploration); Plasser & Theurer (railway sector); Rhomberg (railway sector); Strabag (road & tunneling); Vamed (hospital management and operations); and Voestalpine (high performance metals and rail technology).
+Under an ADF contract, Rheinmetall's Austrian subsidiary supplied a major order of military vehicles to Australia.
+Austrian businesses in the renewable energy sector, such as AVL and CellCube, are increasing their presence in Australia.
+Construction company WIEHAG is building the world's largest timber hybrid structure in Sydney, the headquarters for Atlassian.

 Austrade's Frankfurt office is responsible for Austria.